gitpod-samples/template-python-flask/README.md

 # A Python Flask template on Gitpod

-This is a [Python Flask](https://flask.palletsprojects.com/en/2.0.x) template configured for ephemeral development environments on [Gitpod](https://www.gitpod.io/).
+This is a [Python Flask](https://flask.palletsprojects.com/en/2.0.x) template configured for ephemeral cloud development environments on [Gitpod](https://www.gitpod.io/).

 ## Next Steps